Gragas Build Guide by Gruck

 If your enemy team only got ad you should drop the baneshees veil and get a Sunfire Cape instead.

-If you play against a heavy AP team, you should get a Abyssal Scepter right after Banshee's Veil, finishing with a Lich Bane.
+If you play against a heavy AP team, you should get a Abyssal Mask right after Banshee's Veil, finishing with a Lich Bane.

 Items you really dont need

 Gragas dont want is, Gragas dont need it!